My work is about the body.

 First of all: BABE!
 WE STAN!
 YES BODY LOVE!
 YES RADICAL SELF LOVE!

-Is this workshop good for teenagers?
+Is this good for teenagers?

-We have had a few parents actually enroll with their teens which I find is often the ideal situation, because the anti-diet language and approach is still considered fairly radical, and teens struggling with body image need all the support they can get.
-Caveats: I swear a fair amount, and there are a few exercises/resources that include nudity and discuss some adult topics.
-During discussion days, participants do talk in their own groups unmoderated.
-Additionally, the facebook group is not heavily monitored either, and adult topics may occasionally pop up.These things are easy to opt out of, but it's best if you give me or my workshop coordinator a heads up that you/your teen is under 18 if you do enroll.
+While I believe the workshop would be beneficial for any teen, my recommendation would be to have a parent join along.
+The anti-diet language and approach is still considered fairly radical, and teens struggling with body image need all the support they can get!
+You do not need to pay for a second enrollment.
+Together, you can discuss and decide what is relevant and helpful for your teen.
+During the community connection hour, participants do talk in their own groups unmoderated, so this may be an activity that you would want to be present for or opt out altogether.
+Additionally, the facebook group is not heavily monitored either, and adult topics may occasionally pop up.
+These things are easy to opt out of, but it's best if you give me or my workshop coordinator a heads up that you/your teen is under 18.